 PLEASE NOTE: If you choose to encrypt your data, it is of the utmost importance that you save your recovery key in a safe place.
-If you forget your password, and lose your recovery key, it is highly unlikely that your data will be recoverable.
+If you forget your password and lose your recovery key, it is highly unlikely that your data will be recoverable.

-Windows 10 Pro and Enterprise - Device Encryption
+Windows - Bitlocker or Device Encryption

 Mac OS - FileVault